-The File | Print command is used to print a copy of a customer's account file onto a printer.
+The File | Print command is used to print a copy of your account file onto a printer.
 In the print dialog box, select the information to be printed.

 Press the Esc key to cancel printing.

 4.1.12 About

 The File | About command is used to display information about the PC Access program.